-We have audited the consolidated financial statements of Oklahoma City Museum of Art, Inc. and its subsidiaries (collectively, the Museum), which comprise the consolidated statements of financial position as of June 30, 2023 and 2022, the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
+We have audited the consolidated financial statements of Oklahoma City Museum of Art, Inc. and its subsidiaries (collectively, the Museum), which comprise the consolidated statement of financial position as of June 30, 2024, the related consolidated statements of activities and cash flows for the year then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Museum as of June 30, 2023 and 2022, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Museum as of June 30, 2024, and the results of their operations and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.